Grove Studio Garden

 Grove Studio is the proprietary office locale for the landscape architecture firm, Raymond Jungles, Inc. based in Coconut Grove, Florida.
 The studio is situated at the crux of Aviation and 27th Avenues.
 The garden envelops a renovated three-story building and extends into the public right-of-way along 27th Avenue.
 As a new variant of civic space, […] … Read More

-Coral rock walls, monolithic oolite stone planters, and architectural fencing borders the property and seamlessly integrates with the encircling landscape.
-The oolite basin and monoliths were quarried from beneath the asphalt parking lot and used as dramatic features carefully interspersed throughout the garden as planters or sculpture.
+Coral rock walls, monolithic oolite stone planters, and architectural fencing border the property and seamlessly integrate with the encircling landscape.
+The oolite basin and monoliths were quarried from beneath the asphalt parking lot and used as dramatic features carefully interspersed throughout the garden as planters or sculptures.

 A similar yet unique balance is found on each of the several levels of the building that exudes a harmony between nature and architecture.
 On the second and fourth floors, the two design studios in the building share remodeled interiors that have views into the garden through the limbs of a specimen Live Oak, Gumbo Limbos, Sabal Palms, Thatch Palms, and Banana leaves that sway in the wind.
-On the third story, which serves as both an open conference and office space for the firm’s ownership, makes one feel as if they are tucked away in a tree house with the visual aid of the floor to ceiling glass windows and doors.
+The third story, which serves as both an open conference and office space for the firm’s ownership, makes one feel as if they are tucked away in a treehouse with the visual aid of the floor-to-ceiling glass windows and doors.
 On all stories, Oak trees with Resurrection Ferns that burst to life in the rain, bromeliads, and epiphytes are enjoyed daily.
-The remodeled open floorplan and sculptural limbs of Live Oak trees and Legacy Kapok trees (preexistent to the site’s remodel) allow any visitor to witness the passing of time and change of season.
+The remodeled open floorplan and sculptural limbs of Live Oak trees and Legacy Kapok trees (preexistent to the site remodel) allow any visitor to witness the passing of time and change of season.

 Year of Completion